ThomasLaloux/Shareable_power_BI_financial_dashboard/README.md

-A quick financial analysis performed from a dataset at hand.
+A quick financial dashboard performed from a dataset at hand.

-v1: overview of what matters the most for a business, view 2025 (illustrative)
+v1: overview of what matters the most for a business, view intra 2025 (illustrative)